Gulf Yachting Association, Inc.

-- Composition.
-The committee shall be composed of a chairman and four additional members.
+A. Composition.
+The committee shall be composed of a chair and four additional members.

 Section 8: One-Design Committee

-- Duties: The Committee shall promote and support One Design class sailing within the GYA, promote GYA interclub competition for the Commodore Auguste Capdevielle Memorial Trophy and other GYA sanctioned and/or sponsored interclub competitions among One Design classes and multihulls by proposing any improvements to format, competition, race management, rules and regulations it deems necessary, and provide a forum for the One Design fleets to exchange views and help solve problems.
+B. Duties: The Committee shall promote and support One- Design class sailing within the GYA, promote GYA interclub competition for the Commodore Auguste Capdevielle Memorial Trophy and other GYA sanctioned and/or sponsored interclub competitions among One- Design classes and multihulls by proposing any improvements to format, competition, race management, rules and regulations it deems necessary, and provide a forum for the One-Design fleets to exchange views and help solve problems.

 Section 9: Race Management Committee

-- The Committee shall be composed of eleven (11) members consisting of a chair, two individuals residing in each of the states of Alabama, Florida, Louisiana, Mississippi, and one individual residing in each of the states of Arkansas and Texas.
-In addition, the Chairman may, in his/her sole discretion, appoint any number of non-voting associate members, selected without regard to residency location.
+A. Composition.
+The Committee shall be composed of eleven (11) members consisting of a chair, two individuals residing in each of the states of Alabama, Florida, Louisiana, Mississippi, and one individual residing in each of the states of Arkansas and Texas.
+In addition, the Chair may, in his/her sole discretion, appoint any number of non-voting associate members, selected without regard to residency location.

 Section 10: Racing Regulations Committee

-- Composition.
-The committee shall be composed of a chairman and such other members as are deemed necessary.
+A. Composition.
+The committee shall be composed of a chair and such other members as are deemed necessary.

 Section 11: Safety Committee

-- Recommend to the ExCom any proposed or actual changes in safety policies, practices and procedures.
+2. Recommend to the ExCom any proposed or actual changes in safety policies, practices, and procedures.

-- Act as a problem-solving group to help with the identification, control and resolution of unsafe sailing practices.
+4. Act as a problem-solving group to help with the identification, control, and resolution of unsafe sailing practices.